Payloads approved for launch

 Approved payloads

-The below summaries are for all payloads approved between 1 October and 31 December 2025.
+The below summaries are for all payloads and other licences approved between 1 January and 31 March 2026.

 Where information has not been published about a payload, there are grounds for withholding that information under the Official Information Act 1982.